Create your from the business description

-Google only offers a limited number of categories, so it is key that you pick the most relevant ones.
+Google only offers a limited number of categories, so you must pick the most relevant ones.
 Let us have a quick look at how you could optimize your Google My Business profile.

-Pick supporting categories.
 Most organizations fall into various categories.
-Set your main category to your main offering (for instance, “Coffee Shop”) and afterward pick extra categories that are relevant, for example, “Coffee Delivery Service”.
+Set your main category to your main offering (for instance, “Coffee Shop”).
+Afterward pick different categories that are relevant, for example, “Coffee Delivery Service.”

 Avoid overstepping the mark.
-You need Google to link your business with customers who need your product or service, so pick categories that are relevant to your niche.
-For instance, if your business is a car repair shop, just choose “Car Repair”, not “Car parts supplier”.
-The categories section is different to the products and features section, do not mix them up.
+For Google to link your business with relevant customers, pick categories suitable to your niche.
+For instance, a car repair shop, should choose “Car Repair” not “Car parts supplier”.
+The categories section is different from the products and features section, do not mix them up.

-In addition, Google can at times request for you to confirm your business when you update or revise your category list; this is Google’s way of maintaining relevance across their platform.
+At times, Google can request you to confirm your business when you update or revise your category list.
+This is Google’s way of maintaining relevance across its platform.

 Adding images to your Google My Business Profile via your Google My Business account dashboard is crucial for the following reasons: